Client: CenterPoint Properties

 design, demo, ground improvements and building construction

 The multi-modal facility is perfectly located where deep water meets rail.
-Along with preparing site located on Oakland bay tide flats, Fisher’s team also dealt with potential contamination and unknown sunken hazards left from WWII era Army use.
+Making preparing a site located on Oakland bay tide flats challenging.
+Additionally, Fisher’s team dealt with potential contamination and unknown sunken hazards left from WWII era Army use.
 Fisher used deep dynamic compaction and wick drains in conjunction with a 16’ preload to settle the property’s active soils to prepare the construction site.

-Key to the project’s success, Fisher managed compliance with the Port of Oakland’s rigorous labor (MAPLA) requirements, tracking and managing subcontractors to meet the Port’s local social justice and economic hiring goals.
+Key to the project’s success, Fisher managed compliance with the Port of Oakland’s rigorous labor (MAPLA) requirements.
+In short, it involved tracking and managing subcontractors to meet the Port’s local social justice and economic hiring goals.

 As Phase I of CenterPoint Landing, Fisher built the transload hub with the flexibility to meet the needs of future tenants.